AlexRollins/LibraryDB/LibraryApp/README.md

 You can remove any existing `return` statement in the method when you start working on it.

-After you complete this step, the tests in `JdbcEmployeeDaoTests` pass.
+After you complete this step, the tests in `JdbcEmployeeDaoTests` pas.